 Serbia: the forced abandonment of Russian oil

 Last week, Serbian government declared that they would take measures to limit the negative effects of the ban on Russian oil imports via Croatian oil pipelines and the Omišalj terminal.
 On 1 November, the sixth package of EU sanctions against Russia, agreed in June, comes into force.
 Among other things, this imposes an embargo on import of crude oil from Russia.
 For contracts concluded before June, the ban is to take effect on 5 December.
-As of that date, Serbia will not be able to import oil from the Russian Federation via Croatia, although the contract for its shipment (amounting to 3.2 million tons per year) does not expire until the end of the year.
+As of that date, Serbia will not be able to import oil from the Russian Federation via Croatia, although the contract for its shipment (amounting to 3.2 million tonnes per year) does not expire until the end of the year.
 Hungary, Slovakia and the Czech Republic will still import crude via oil pipelines due to the derogations they have obtained.

 At the European Political Community summit in Prague on 6 October, President Aleksandar Vučić said that Zagreb wished to harm Serbia by opposing its exemption from the new restrictions.
 He added that Croatia and Bulgaria were not banned from importing Russian oil by sea until the end of 2023 and the end of 2024, respectively.
 In response to these allegations, Croatian Prime Minister Andrej Plenković said that the decision to impose the restrictions was made by all EU countries, and that the embargo would not lead to a fuel crisis in Serbia, as it has the option of importing oil through the Croatian terminal from other sources.